akhatami/sop-in-qa-replication-package/README.md

   - [5.
 Testing analysis](#5-testing-analysis)
   - [6.
 Combined results analysis](#6-combined-results-analysis)
 # 1. Data collection
 This part explains the data collection steps of the study.
 Using this information you should be able to reproduce the dataset used in the study.
-We used a specific commit hash for each of the projects' repository to collect the information related to a specific state of them, which makes it possible to reproduce results.
+We used a specific commit hash for each of the projects' repositories to collect the information related to a specific state of them, which makes it possible to reproduce results.
 However, due to unavoidable changes in the projects' repositories (e.g. making them private, or deleting all or some parts of them), you might not be able to collect the exact same data.
-If you need the exact dataset used in our study you can find them inside `data` directory.
-More information about the dataset are presented in the next section (Dataset).
+If you need the exact dataset used in our study you can find them inside the `data` directory.
+More information about the dataset is presented in the next section (Dataset).

 Also, using the materials provided in this part you will be able to replicate the study for any other set of Java projects on GitHub.
 This includes automatically building them and calculating their code coverage, collecting information about their ASATs (Automated Static Analysis Tools) & CI (Continuous Integration) usage, and code reviews taking place in their pull requests.
 ## Before starting the data collection